maaz1996/maaz1996/README.md

-# Hi, I am Maaz Abdullah 👋
+# Hi, I am Maaz Abdullah 👋💻:earth_asia:

 <!--
 **maaz1996/maaz1996** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.